MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-access-permissions.md

 2. **Recreate** the connection using the **Custom setup** flow to explicitly configure access permissions.

 > [!Note]
-> Editing access permissions after creation is not supported currently.
+> Editing access permissions after creation isn't supported currently.
 Deletion and recreation is the only reliable way to correct misconfigured access.